-Over-reactive parenting linked to negative emotions and problem behavior in toddlersFebruary 21st, 2012 in Psychology & Psychiatry /
+Over-reactive parenting linked to negative emotions and problem behavior in toddlersFebruary 21, 2012 in Medicine & Health / Psychology & Psychiatry

 Researchers have found that parents of young children who anger easily and over-react are more likely to have toddlers who act out and become upset easily.